 Learn how to plan, coordinate, and measure the value of your strategic alliance program.
 Kathy Contreras, Sr. Research Director at SiriusDecisions joins us to discuss how create and measure successful and lasting strategic alliance relationships.

 With countless email chains and multiple shared spreadsheets, we know that creating a plan with multiple partners and stakeholders can be painful.
 That’s why many of us take the path of least resistance.
 This year, don’t start by copying and pasting your 2017 marketing plan with 2018 goals.
 Learn how WorkSpan can help you create an exponentially powerful plan.

-Today’s hyper-competitive business environment challenges organizations to work across multiple internal departments and external partners to deliver a seamless customer experience.
-The gap between customer visibility and partner marketing/sales effectiveness has created a new opportunity for alliance automation platforms.
+Today's hyper-competitive business environment challenges organizations to work across multiple internal departments and external partners to deliver a seamless customer experience.
+The gap between customer visibility and partner marketing/sales effectiveness has created a new opportunity for alliance relationship management platforms.